marysam26/Proto/README.md

 The project has a front end that is mostly finished.
 There are still some features and models/controllers that need implemented.
 Some tweaking to align with design mockups needs to be done as well.

-The project is ready for database implementation in order to unitlize the functionality of the front end.
+The project is ready for database implementation in order to utilize the functionality of the front end.

 ## Build / Install